Rear Delt Cable Fly: Muscle Worked, Tips & Alternate

 1. Position a flat bench between two high pulleys.

-3. Keeping your arms perpendicular to your torso and your elbows slightly bent, exhale as you pull your arms open and out to the sides.
+4. Keep your arms perpendicular to your torso and your elbows slightly bent.
+Exhale as you pull your arms open and out to the sides.

-4. Hold for a count of two.
-Inhale as you slowly return to starting position.
+5. Hold for a count of two.
+Inhale as you slowly return to the starting position.
 Repeat for desired reps.

-• When you lie down, make sure that your shoulders are lined up with the pulleys.
+• When lying down, ensure your shoulders are lined up with the pulleys.
 This will ensure optimal mechanical leverage.

 • Keep the movement slow and deliberate.